EricBanker12/no-directional-skills/README.md

 ## Known Issues
 * Only works if using default directional keys: `WASD`
 * Holding down all 4 movement keys will make directional skills cast North.
-* Does not *currently* work for skills that do not use the `cStartSkill` packet (don't know if any exist)
+This is a client bug, not proxy.